 Inspector General Hotline

 The HHS Inspector General (IG) maintains a toll-free telephone number, 800-447-8477, for receiving information concerning fraud, waste, or abuse under grants and cooperative agreements.
 Such reports are kept confidential, and callers may decline to give their names if they choose to remain anonymous.

 HHS policy requires a report of expenditures as documentation of the financial status of grants according to the official accounting records of the grantee organization.

 AHRQ grantees are to submit expenditures information using the Federal Financial Report (FFR; SF-425).
-The FFR replaces the previous financial reporting form which was the Financial Status Report (FSR; SF-269 or SF-269A).
-AHRQ requires the electronic submission, via the eRA Commons, of a financial report for every grant or cooperative agreement on an annual basis.
+AHRQ requires the electronic submission, via the Payment Management System (PMS), of a financial report for every grant or cooperative agreement on an annual basis.
 The annual FFR is due 90 days after the end of the calendar quarter in which the budget period ends.

-The expenditure data elements of the final Federal Financial Report (FFR; SF-425) submitted via the eRA Commons must exactly match the final expenditures reported on the grantee's cash transaction report (which is reported directly to PMS using the FFR cash transaction data elements) and reflected in the Payment Management System.
+The expenditure data elements of the final Federal Financial Report (FFR; SF-425) submitted via the Payment Management System (PMS) must exactly match the final expenditures reported on the grantee's cash transaction report and reflected in the Payment Management System.
 All obligations must be liquidated before final FFR submission.
-The final FFR is due no later than 90 days after the project period end date.
+The final FFR is due no later than 120 days after the project period end date.

 Please note that FFRs are not required for Fellowship (F31, F32) grant awards.